lidofinance/lido-improvement-proposals/LIPS/lip-x.md

 The delegation model shifts trust from "this hot key is the oracle" to "this delegation contract is the oracle."
 The delegation contract is non-upgradeable and minimal in scope.
 The admin Safe multisig is the new security boundary.

-**Admin cannot act as bot by design.** The admin address has no ability to call `execute()` or produce EIP-1271-valid signatures.
+**Admin cannot act as bot by design.** The admin address has no ability to call `execute()`, and is never the delegatee returned by `getDelegatee()`, so it cannot produce signatures any integrator will accept.
 This is enforced at the contract level: the admin is kept maximally cold and can only manage the delegatee lifecycle.

-**Pull integration (EIP-1271):** Consumer contracts must treat the `DelegationContract` address as the authorized principal, never the recovered signer EOA.
-A terminated contract returns a non-magic value rather than reverting — consumers that check the return value will fail closed, but consumers that assume a revert on failure may inadvertently accept a terminated contract's output.
+**Pull integration (`getDelegatee()`):** Integrator contracts must treat the `DelegationContract` address as the authorized principal — checking both that it is a registered entity and that the recovered signer equals its `getDelegatee()`.

 **Push integration (`execute()`):** The delegatee can call any target.
 Permission grants must be narrowly scoped per contract, enforced by the one-contract-per-bot rule.
 ETH is forwarded to the target and any change is swept back to the delegatee after the call, so overpayment refunded by the target is recovered; only ETH the target actually consumes is non-recoverable.